ChrstphrHll/npc_gen/students/Victor Gaelira.md

 ---
 ### Description
 - 1st year Half-Elf Barbarian in Fiesn
-- curly white hair that's loose around the shoulders, Pale Blue eyes, and Dark Tan skin
+- short straight platinum hair that's put up, Pale Blue eyes, and Dark Tan skin
 - Is Ambitious and Evil, and has Family as their ideal

 ### Organizations